 As our photos show, we were able to climb nice and high and grab some incredible pics.

 Like we said, you can go for harder climbs if you think you will get bored!

 The Hardest Climb: Julphar Scare, which is a very vertical route that will take you around 1.5 hours.
 Call it the most direct route to the long zip-line, a 120-metre ascent using ladders through 5 different vertical sections with adjoining horizontal sections.
-Something bit close to what we did in Oman.
+Something bit close to what we did in Oman’s Via Ferrata.

-If you want to try out the Via Ferrata at Jebel Jais, check out the website, you can book it here.
-There are two climbs daily, one at 9am and the other at 1pm, you always need to show up 1 hour prior the climb for preparations and climbing.
+If you want to try out the Via Ferrata at Jebel Jais, check out their website to book.
+There are two climbs daily, one at 9 AM and the other at 1 PM, you always need to show up 1 hour prior the climb for preparations and climbing.

 They will provide you with the safety equipment and a handy small backpack with water and enough space for your camera items.
 Only one helmet has the GoPro Mount, so don’t forget to be the first to ask for it!
 Also most importantly, don’t forget the clipper mount!

 Wear some good gripping shoes and you have to wear typical athletic clothing.
 It will be sharp so our advice is don’t wear shorts.
 Note that if you show up with slippery soles like Vans or Converse, they won’t let you do it.